ds-tutorials/openrefine-tutorial/index.md

 Sort by count.
 Note that they are currently 300 distinct values.

-Click **Cluster**.
+Click **Cluster**, and **Cluster** one more time when the dialog box appears.
 Cluster as many same results as you see.
 Be careful.
 There are often multiple causes in a single record.
 The different values are sometimes separated by a comma, and sometimes they are not.
 We want them to be separated by a comma, so select that option or type it into the text box when possible.
 When you are done, click **Merge Selected & Re-Cluster**.

 After my clustering, I have 275 distinct values.
 Again, yours may be slightly different based on your clustering decisions.